alexandramorajara/MyProjects/README.md

 ## About me
 I'm Alexandra Elizabeth Mora Jara, a dedicated Data Analyst with over four years of experience in data analysis and business problem-solving.
 This repository was created to highlight my analytical and technical skills, featuring my proficiency in tools such as Power BI, SQL, Excel, Python and more.

-Through this portfolio, I aim to showcase my skills, share various projects I've worked on, and track my ongoing progress in the field of Data Analytics.
-Whether you're here to explore my work, collaborate on projects, or simply learn more about my capabilities, I hope you find this repository both informative and inspiring.
+Through this portfolio I aim to showcase my skills, share various projects I've worked on and track my ongoing progress in the field of Data Analytics.
+Whether you're here to explore my work, collaborate on projects, or simply learn more about my capabilities, I hope you find this repository both informative and inspiring :]

 Feel free to browse through my projects, review my certifications, and get a sense of the analytical solutions I've delivered to drive business success.

 ## Projects
 A detailed showcase of the projects I've worked on, demonstrating my ability to solve business problems through data analysis.

+### Project 1: Call Centre Interaction Analysis Using SQ.
+[SQL] [CODE](https://github.com/alexandramorajara/MyProjects/blob/main/Projects/SQL/Calls_SQL.sql)

+This code sample represents one of the SQL queries I utilized in my role as a Data Analyst for a company operating a call center.
+The query was designed to extract and process data for subsequent analysis using Power BI.
+To maintain confidentiality and protect sensitive information, I've modified several data points.
+This ensures the privacy of the company's actual data while still demonstrating the structure and logic of the original query.

+The altered version preserves the essence of the analysis performed, showcasing my SQL skills and approach to data extraction, without compromising any proprietary information.

+**Skills:** SQL, Data Analysis, Data Manipulation.

+**Status:**  Completed in September 2024.

-### Project 1: Credit card fraud detection using AI.
+### Project 2: Credit card fraud detection using AI.
 [Python] [CODE](https://github.com/alexandramorajara/MyProjects/blob/main/Projects/Python/Credit%20card%20fraud%20detection%20using%20AI.ipynb)

 With this final project, we seek to delve deeper into credit card fraud detection using artificial intelligence (AI) techniques.